top of page

 Right next to is the temple of "Nefertari", king Ramesses II's wives which was seemed like an imitation piece next to the Ramesses one, but well even going back 5000 years, women seem to have always got the shorter end of the stick.

-The interesting thing about this temple that it wasn't originally built here.
-It was originally found at Lake Nasser and due to the risk of floods, was moved, stone by stone, to its current location in 1968.
+The interesting thing about Abu Simbel complex is that it wasn't originally buit at its current location.
+It was originally found at Lake Nasser and due to the risk of floods, was dismanatled, stone by stone and shlepped to its current location in 1968.
 For architecture nerds, it's worthwhile diving into the details of this massive and stunning operation.

 Nubian Village - A burst of Sudanese culture